In re Splunk Inc. Securities Litigation

 This is a securities fraud class action on behalf of persons and entities who purchased or otherwise acquired the common stock of Splunk Inc. (“Splunk” or the “Company) from May 21, 2020 through December 2, 2020, inclusive (the “Class Period”), and continued to hold any Splunk common stock after December 2, 2020.

-Lead Plaintiff Has Reached a Proposed Settlement of the Action for $30 Million
+Lead Plaintiff Has Settled the Action for $30 Million

-Lead Plaintiff Louisiana Sheriffs Pension & Relief Fund, on behalf of itself and the Settlement Class, has reached a proposed settlement of the Action for $30,000,000.00 in cash that, if approved, will resolve the Action (the “Settlement”).
+Lead Plaintiff Louisiana Sheriffs Pension & Relief Fund, on behalf of itself and the Settlement Class, has settled the Action for $30,000,000.00 in cash (the “Settlement”).

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of: